qdread/nasabio/methods/diversitymethods.md

 ### 3.1 Alpha and gamma diversity

 We calculated taxonomic, functional, and phylogenetic alpha-diversity (diversity of a local community) for tree and bird communities.
 For the bird communities, we calculated diversity indices for communities aggregated at the route level (aggregating the 50 point counts along one route).
 For the tree communities, we calculated diversity indices for communities aggregated at the plot level (aggregating the four subplots making up one plot).
 For each plot/route and radius, we calculated alpha diversity within that radius by taking the median diversity value for all plots or routes (including the focal plot) located inside the circle defined by the radius around the focal plot/route.
 For gamma diversity, we aggregated all the plots/routes within the focal circle to a single community, and calculated taxonomic, functional, and phylogenetic diversity of that community.
+We expressed Shannon diversity as true diversity, or effective species number, with q = 1 by exponentiating Shannon diversity.

 #### 3.1.1 Taxonomic